wythers/ioCoro/README.md

     auto [num, pos] = co_await ioCoroReadUntil(stream, buf, num, "\r\n\r\n");
 ```

-* The right number of workers is also the key, this requires the user to adjust step by step according to his service.  `ioCoro` provides the `THREADS_NUM` macro to do.
+* The right number of workers is also the key, this requires the user to adjust step by step according to the service.  `ioCoro` provides the `THREADS_NUM` macro to do.
 The default number is to multiply the number of platform cores by 2, which may be a good choose.